pha4ge/primer-schemes/README.md

 ## Tooling

-The companion tool [Primaschema](https://github.com/pha4ge/primaschema) can be used to validate scheme definitions and automatically checks this repository via GitHub Actions.
+The companion tool [Primaschema](https://github.com/pha4ge/primaschema) can be used to validate scheme definitions and automatically checks and updates this repository via GitHub Actions.
 Primaschema adds primer and reference sequence checksums to `info.yml` at build time to help catch identical primer schemes.
-A six column scheme.bed file is also generated at build time for legacy tool compatibility.
+A six column scheme.bed file is also generated at build time for legacy compatibility.

-## Documented schemes (23)
+## Documented schemes (24)

 ### SARS-CoV-2 (22)